awen925/tymeshift-test/README.md

 ## Introduction

 This app has 2 main parts - Location-Card page and Card-Detail modal. \
+Here the timezone for each location is set manually by myself and the time in the location card is continuously updated after every 1 minute.

+## How to install the application

 You can install this app by running `yarn` script. \
 About node version and npm version, you can find them at `.npmrc`. \
 Then you can see the application by simply running the script - `yarn start`